mahesh-singh/post/RabbitMQ.md

 # Rabbit MQ : Understanding message broker

 ##Where is the problem?
-Our new customer just started sprint one with TPG team and the first story which we are delivering is registration module.
+Our new customer just started sprint and the first story which we are delivering is registration module.
 We are re-writing this module from scratch.

 [Enter mock-up]

-Developers put their best effort to write entire module, used all necessarily design patterns.
-Every thing was great until product team ask for a change, that welcome email message must sent after the successful registration.
-Change  accepted and we used third party SMTP server to send the messages.
+Developers put their best effort to finsh entire module.
+Every thing was great until copule of change request comes.

+1. Welcome email message must sent after the successful registration.
+Third party SMTP server must used to send the required messages.
-Suddenly we receive another change from sales team which just sign up with affiliate company which going to give us lots of registration.
-To track the registration through affiliate link, post registration an affiliate API must be called.
-Change accepted and registration module tested and ready to deploy.

-Suddenly legal team comes and say we cannot launch until we maintain the audit log of user's registration like time, location, some other basic information.
-Change accepted again modify the code and logged all the information in audit table.
-We are ready to launch.
+2. Registration trough diffrent affiliate link and track those registration through third party API to compare the affiliate performence.
+3. Log audit information about user like registration like time, location etc

+Everything was done, tested and deployed.

 Your code will look likes

 [Sample code]

-Our new shiny registration module went live and lots of new customers are ready to sign up.
-Suddenly registration module show error after user finish the registration.
-Production team investigated and found third party SMTP APIs are down.
-Problem resolved at SMPTP provider but during that time we got the registration but user never received confirmation emails.
+New shiny registration module went live and work like a charm.
+Suddenly registration module show error once user finish the registration.
+Investigation shows that third party SMTP APIs were down for some time.
+During the downtime user registered but never received confirmation emails.

 Also amuse what if
-- Affiliate API stops working
+- Third party API stops working
 - Audit log table get locked due to high tragic
 - You asked to send user's information to other internal system which are written in different language.
-- Any many more cases
+- Any many more such cases where direct communication required between applications

 ##Can our code scale to new requirement or remove dependency of third party APIs?

 ##What is messaging
 A way of exchange messages from point A to point B or many points C.
 Its enables distributed communication that is loosely coupled.
-Message sender  sends a message to a destination, and the message recipient can retrieve the message from the destination.
+Message sender  sends a message to a **destination**, and the message recipient can retrieve the message from the **destination**.
 However, the sender and the receiver do not have to be available at the same time in order to communicate.
-To understand better email is a great example of messaging which enables people to co People use messaging for scale the applications.
+To understand better email is a great example of messaging which enables people to communicate People use messaging for scale the applications.
 You want to use messaging
 - Send data to many applications without calling their API directly in your application.